iiwaasnet/config-provider/README.md

 }
 ```

-Please, look into Tests project for more usage cases.
+Please, look into Tests project for more use cases.